Leningradsky Metallichesky Zavod: History

+Order of the October Revolution (1971).

 International business

 About 700 turbines made by LMZ are now working at hundreds of electric power plants in more than 80 countries around the world.
 2,300 power turbines were produced at the LMZ plant all together, with their total installed capacity of 300,000,000 KW.
 Most of the turbines are working at electric power stations in Russia, as well as in all other states of the former Soviet Union.

 The company is currently a minor player in the global market for electric turbines.
 According to industry rankings by Platts in various years from 2008-2010, LMZ was not listed among the significant manufacturers of steam, gas or hydro turbines by worldwide market share.

 As of 2021, LMZ is developing a 1255 MWe low-speed high-power turbine for the VVER-TOI nuclear reactor.
 The design allows for growth to a capacity of 1800 MWe, and complements its existing high-speed turbines.